Rotem Anna Diamant

-Rotem (or Ro) is an artist and a librarian originally from Treaty One Territory, Winnipeg.
-Their artwork is inspired by fairy tales and folklore, monsters, and themes of identity, and their work is often personal, conveying memories and a lot of feelings.
+Rotem (or Ro) is an artist and a librarian raised in Winnipeg, Manitoba.
+Their artwork is inspired by fairy tales and folklore, monsters, and themes of identity, and their work is often personal, conveying memories and feelings.

 Please contact them for freelance inquiries, proposals and collaboration projects!